An almost sure invariance principle for some classes of non-stationary mixing sequences: Abstract

 \section{Abstract}

-In this note we prove an almost sure invariance principle (ASIP) for non-stationary and uniformly bounded sequences of random variables which are exponentially fast $\al$-mixing.
-The obtained rate is of order $o(V_n^{\frac14+\del})$ for any $\del>0$, where $V_n$ is the variance of the of the underlying partial sums $S_n$.
-For certain classes of inhomogeneous Markov chains we will also prove a vector-valued ASIP with similar rates.
+In this note we (in particular) prove an almost sure invariance principle (ASIP) for non-stationary and uniformly bounded sequences of random variables which are exponentially fast $\phi$-mixing.
+The obtained rate is of order $o(V_n^{\frac14+\del})$ for an arbitrary $\del>0$, where $V_n$ is the variance of the underlying partial sums $S_n$.
+For certain classes of inhomogeneous Markov chains we also prove a vector-valued ASIP with similar rates.